 How Do Rain Barrels Help Florida's Water Supply

 While northeast Florida normally has an average annual rainfall of more than 52 inches, and despite the appearance of endless water supplied from north Florida's beautiful springs, there is a problem in paradise.
 As the human population increases, with its demand for more and more water, the ground water and aquifers are being strained.
 We are using too much potable water and wasting a lot of it.
 If enough Floridians use rain barrel water for some of their needs, it can make a significant difference in water consumption.

 Three 55-gallon barrels plus two 3-gallon watering cans is approximately 170 gallons of water and our single closed barrel adds another 55 gallons.
 In the four years we've been using our barrels, we've only run out of water a couple of times during severe drought.
 We use the water for our inside plants, porch plants, and to supplement rainfall and irrigation in the landscape.
-This extra watering is for newly transplanted plants and for vegetables that need a little more water than our conservative irrigation.
+This extra watering is for newly transplanted plants and for vegetables that need more water than our conservative irrigation.
 We turn the irrigation system off during the winter, but the lettuce and carrots appreciate a moist environment, so we hand water them.
-We also use rain barrel water to rinse our tools and hands, to pre-rinse those carrots, to pour in ant hills, and to keep the compost piles damp.
+We also use rain barrel water to rinse our tools and hands, to pre-rinse those carrots, to pour in ant hills, and to keep the compost piles damp without killing the microbes.

 Add some rain barrels to your home this week to reduce your ecological footprint on Florida.

-Update: Also see the next rain barrel article: Three More Rain Barrels.
+(Update: Also see the next rain barrel article: Three More Rain Barrels.